Walter Christie (mayor)

-Walter Cornelius Christie (November 16, 1863 – June 2, 1941) was the founder of Bergenfield, New Jersey where he served as mayor in 1897.
-He was elected to the board of chosen freeholders for Bergen County, New Jersey in 1900.
+Walter Cornelius Christie (November 16, 1863 – June 2, 1941) was an American local politician and the founder of Bergenfield, New Jersey, where he served as mayor in 1897.
+He was elected to the Board of Chosen Freeholders for Bergen County, New Jersey, in 1900.
 He was known as the "Town Father" of Bergenfield.

 Biography

-He was born on November 16, 1863 to Ann and Cornelius Roelf Christie, in what was to become Bergenfield, New Jersey, near the South Schraalenburgh Church.
+He was born on November 16, 1863, to Ann and Cornelius Roelf Christie, in what was to become Bergenfield, New Jersey, near the South Schraalenburgh Church.